-Once upon a time I acquired an MA in Theatre Studies from Copenhagen University yet have chosen to execute my research artistically as a stage director, writer and conceptualist for more than 15 years.
+Once upon a time I acquired an MA in Theatre Studies from Copenhagen University yet have chosen to execute my research artistically as a stage director, writer and conceptualist for almost 20 years.

 A strong need to challenge artistic conventions compels me to explore various ways in which theatre tells stories that genuinely can include the audience.
 The things we leave behind and the female gaze are reoccurring themes in my work, that on occasion has been branded as ‘political’, yet I prefer the term ‘critical’.
 Over the years I have co-founded 4 independent theatre companies: Face2Face, Teater uden Grænser and TeaterKUNST (artistic director from 2004 – end 2011) and in 2016: The Uneasy Listening Society with sound artist and philosopher Thomas Burø.

 As an artist I aspire to create contemporary performances that engage with the surroundings.
 The projects often bring artists together from different national and artistic backgrounds to secure diversity in the approach.
 My work has been presented at the Traverse Theatre in Edinburgh, Sophiensaele in Berlin, The New Theatre Institute in Riga, Baltic Circle and Theatre Now in Helsinki, at CINARS in Montreal, Capital of Culture Turku 2011 and Capital of Culture Riga 2014, Capital of Culture Pafos 2017, and more.